a-na-nas/Angular-Velocity/README.md

 `proxy/build/libs`.
 Velocity will generate a default configuration file and you can configure it from there.

-Alternatively, you can get the proxy JAR from the [downloads](https://papermc.io/downloads/velocity) page.
+Alternatively, you can get the proxy JAR from the releases page.